New York Community Bancorp (NYSE:NYCB) Posts Quarterly Earnings Results

-New York Community Bancorp (NYSE:NYCB – Get Free Report) released its quarterly earnings data on Wednesday.
-The financial services provider reported ($0.27) EPS for the quarter, missing the consensus estimate of $0.29 by ($0.56), RTT News reports.
-The company had revenue of $1.59 billion for the quarter, compared to the consensus estimate of $935.90 million.
-New York Community Bancorp had a net margin of 37.39% and a return on equity of 9.49%.
-During the same period last year, the company earned $0.25 EPS.
+New York Community Bancorp (NYSE:NYCB – Get Free Report) posted its earnings results on Wednesday.
+The financial services provider reported ($0.27) earnings per share (EPS) for the quarter, missing the consensus estimate of $0.29 by ($0.56), RTT News reports.
+The company had revenue of $1.59 billion for the quarter, compared to analysts’ expectations of $935.90 million.
+New York Community Bancorp had a return on equity of 9.49% and a net margin of 37.39%.
+During the same quarter in the prior year, the company earned $0.25 EPS.

 New York Community Bancorp Cuts Dividend

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, February 28th.
-Investors of record on Wednesday, February 14th will be given a $0.05 dividend.
-The ex-dividend date is Tuesday, February 13th.
-This represents a $0.20 dividend on an annualized basis and a yield of 3.52%.
-New York Community Bancorp’s dividend payout ratio (DPR) is presently 17.04%.
+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, February 28th.
+Investors of record on Wednesday, February 14th will be issued a dividend of $0.05 per share.
+The ex-dividend date of this dividend is Tuesday, February 13th.
+This represents a $0.20 dividend on an annualized basis and a dividend yield of 3.53%.
+New York Community Bancorp’s dividend payout ratio is presently 17.04%.

 About New York Community Bancorp